WSU Lewis County Master Recycler Composter Volunteers

 Floral Street Sustainability Park

 Floral Street Sustainability Park is a project being developed by WSU Lewis County Master Recycler Composter and Master Gardener volunteers.
 It is located at the corner of Floral Street and South Tower Avenue in Centralia.
+Please click here for a brochure that describes the planned development and goals for the park.
 Volunteers plan to host workshops and classes on waste reduction, composting, chemical-free gardening, and related topics.
 For more information, please call 360-740-1216 or email firstname.lastname@example.org.